Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Experiments

-\paragraph{Framework Versatility.} Initially, we utilized the model architecture of TargetDiff for testing the GapDiff framework due to its simplicity, resulting in the TargetDiff+Ours variant.
-This variant achieves an average improvement of 0.89 in the mean of docking scores while maintaining a minimal decrease in the properties of QED and SA.
-Additionally, it delivers an approximate 9\% enhancement in diversity which is comparable to GraphBP.
-Then, we conduct experiments on DecompDiff and BindDM, which share the same issue with TargetDiff, with the same hyper-parameters as TargetDiff+Ours.
-And we obtain BindDM+Ours which is regarded as \textsc{GapDiff} and discussed above.
-Meanwhile, we failed to fit DecompDiff due to reconstructing failure on all molecules during training and reproducing them.
-As the GapDiff framework has successfully applied to two diffusion models, we confirm that it would be a great plug-in framework for diffusion models to boost performance overall.

-\subsection{Ablation Study}
+\subsection{Ablation study}

 These are two ablation studies to validate the rationality of our method.
-The first study focuses on the selection of annealing strategies, while the second involves the specific parameter settings of the selected annealing method. \paragraph{Choice of Annealing Strategy.}
+The first study focuses on the selection of annealing strategies, while the second involves the specific parameter settings of the selected annealing method.

-We employ ablation experiments for comparison to filter out the best method which considered the impact of both the lower bound and the annealing method.
-Due to the time-consuming nature of sampling and evaluating the full test dataset of 100 targets, we randomly selected 10 targets for the ablation experiments and used the docking scores as the evaluation metrics.
+\textbf{Choice of annealing strategy.} We employ ablation experiments for comparison to filter out the best method, which considers the impact of both the lower bound and the annealing method.
+Due to the time-consuming nature of sampling and evaluating the full test dataset of 100 targets, we randomly selected 10 targets for the ablation experiments.
+Then we used the docking scores as the evaluation metrics and calculated the time cost multiplier of DiffGap compared to the classic way (marked as Cost in Table~\ref{exp:tab:anneal}).

-For the lower bound, we empirically select two values, 0.5 and 0.8.
-0.5 is an intermediate value, which ensures that the selection rate of the estimation molecule in the final stage is the same as the noisy molecule.
-On the other hand, 0.8 is a slightly larger value, leaning more towards the classic diffusion process.

-In terms of the annealing curve, we discover that arc annealing outperformed linear annealing in both Vina Min and Vina Dock, although it was slightly worse in the Vina Score.
 Overall, arc annealing outperformed the others at both lower bounds of 0.5 and 0.8, with it performing best when the lower bound was set to 0.5 in Table~\ref{exp:tab:anneal}.
-Consequently, we ultimately choose arc annealing and set the lower bound to 0.5.
+Consequently, we ultimately choose arc annealing and set the lower bound to 0.5, and we think the extra time cost is acceptable.

-To visually demonstrate the probability update of different annealing curves, we have plotted three figures to separately illustrate the OR schedule, the arc annealing curve under different hyperparameters, and a comparison of the three curves in Figure~\ref{pta:fig:cmp}.